ethereum/zkvm-website/src/content/blog/community-update-q2.md

 Q3 promises to be our most exciting quarter yet as we prepare for mainnet deployment.
 We're building not just a technology, but a movement that will transform how we think about blockchain scalability and privacy.

-The future of Ethereum is bright, and ZK-EVMs will be a cornerstone of that future.
+The future of Ethereum is bright, and zkEVMs will be a cornerstone of that future.
 Together, we're building the infrastructure for the next generation of decentralized applications.

 ## Stay Connected